 Establish your carbon footprint for products or services professionally and cost-effectively with SCS Global Services.
 We specialize in helping you understand your life cycle GHG impacts, identify hot spots in your supply chain, determine continuous improvement strategies, and satisfy customer and stakeholder expectations.
-Your product carbon footprint can be generated in conformance to the World Resource Institute (WRI) GHG Protocol, PAS 2050, or ISO 14067.
+Your product carbon footprint can be generated in conformance to the World Resource Institute (WRI) GHG Protocol, PAS 2050, or ISO/TS 14067.

 Our expert team is ISO 14065 accredited to provide thorough greenhouse gas (GHG) product analyses.
 We can help you better understand, model, and calculate Scope 1, Scope 2, and Scope 3 emissions for your products and services.
 We can also provide third-party validation of products that have already been footprinted and require carbon labeling.